All Episodes

 We have a failed and dangerous president.

-We have an angry, radical left-wing crony capitalist with a huge chip on his shoulder.
+We have an angry, radical, left-wing, crony capitalist with a huge chip on his shoulder.

-He is so transparent that only died in the wool statists pretend to ignore the facts about Obama.
+He is so transparent that only died-in-the-wool statists pretend to ignore the facts about Obama.

-He's a terrible senator, he's a terrible president.
+He's a terrible president.

 Newt had it right last night.